TheRealNerdyDad/TheRealNerdyDad/content/posts/Getting Started - Basics and Tools.md

 #### Azure PowerShell

 [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.5) natively comes from Microsoft's Windows Servers, ever since Windows Server 2003 SP1 with version 1.0.
 Today, non-Azure PowerShell is at version 7.5.
-PowerShell utilizes a ```Verb-Noun``` naming comvention for its commands so that it is easier to understand what is happening in either the command line or in scripts.
+PowerShell utilizes a ```Verb-Noun``` naming convention for its commands so that it is easier to understand what is happening in either the command line or in scripts.

 ```powershell
 New-AzVM -ResourceGroupName "MyResourceGroup" -Name "TestVm" -Image "UbuntuLTS"
 ```

 [Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/?view=azps-14.2.0) is simply regular PowerShell with the Azure modules always updated and included in your session, if you are accessing Azure PowerShell from an Azure Cloud Shell session.
-Azure PowerShell is a better tool in comparison to the Azure Portal for either more complex tasks with either the Command Line Interface (CLI) or through a PowerShell script (*.ps1 file format) or for automatated/repetitive tasks through a PowerShell script.
+Azure PowerShell is a better tool in comparison to the Azure Portal for either more complex tasks with either the Command Line Interface (CLI) or through a PowerShell script (*.ps1 file format) or for automated/repetitive tasks through a PowerShell script.
 It is more utilized by administrators with a Windows background for managing Azure resources as an iterative programming language, usually with some type of source control system, such as Git with GitHub, GitLab, or Azure Repositories.

 Azure PowerShell can be utilized directly on your computer ([Windows](https://learn.microsoft.com/en-us/powershell/azure/install-azps-windows?view=azps-14.2.0), [MacOS](https://learn.microsoft.com/en-us/powershell/azure/install-azps-macos?view=azps-14.2.0), or [Linux](https://learn.microsoft.com/en-us/powershell/azure/install-azps-linux?view=azps-14.2.0)), if you already have PowerShell installed and the [Azure module imported](https://learn.microsoft.com/en-us/powershell/azure/install-azure-powershell?view=azps-14.2.0).